ellerenad/estimate/tasks.md

 - remove estimations from the list (or load the current estimator if a session was found on the window)
 - delete current estimation from the database when the site is reloaded or the window closed?
 - enable remove estimation buttons
+- configure prod mode to the firebase db - due on july, 10th
 - add landing page
 - publish
 - buy domain and link it